nkinnan/esphome-pace-bms/README.md

     charge_current_limiter_gear:
       name: "Charge Current Limiter Gear"

-    # setting the protocol is only possible on some version 25 BMSes but not all
+    # setting the protocol is possible on some version 25 BMSes but not all
     protocol_can:
       name: "Protocol (CAN)"
     protocol_rs485: